kossiitkgp/docs/.github/README.md

 # How is KOSS Documentation published?

 The repository https://github.com/kossiitkgp/kossiitkgp.org uses this repository as a submodule to publish.
-If you make changes here, you will need to updated https://github.com/kossiitkgp/kossiitkgp.org to get it published.